What to expect when you book an appointment:

 If you take medication it is helpful to bring along the names and dosages to check there are no contraindications to treatment.

-Along with a physical examination, this in depth history helps to make a Chinese medical diagnosis and form a treatment plan tailored to your specific needs.
+Along with a physical examination, this in depth history is used to make a Chinese medical diagnosis and help develop a treatment plan tailored to your specific needs.

-The aim of your individual assessment is to build a complete picture of you – to understand your health history, treatment goals, and identify the root of any current health problems.
+The aim of your individual assessment is to build a more complete picture of you – to understand your health history, treatment goals and to identify the root of any current health problems.

 Janet is happy to answer your questions at any stage of the assessment and treatment, or simply let you relax.

 Please allow about an hour for this first consultation.

 Follow up treatments

 Your subsequent appointments will last 45 minutes to an hour.

 All procedures will be clearly explained and discussed with you at each session and your consent gained before progressing.